b-commits/hot-desk-sm-fe/README.md

 # hot-desk-sm-fe
 Work in progress.
 Needs a whole lot of refactoring.

+I will update this with a live URL soon.

 # Specs

 In order to run the project, please clone the repo onto your local machine, navigate to the project's root directory, install the dependencies and run the following commands: